 - In the ear canal.

-In some people, a film of cartilage may grow over the exostosis, which is defined as osteochondroma.
+A film of cartilage may grow over the exostosis in some people, which is defined as osteochondroma.
 This is the body’s way of trying to cushion the tissue from the exostosis.
-This condition can cause a range of symptoms and be chronic source of irritation and pain regardless of its size or location.
+It can cause a range of symptoms and be a chronic source of irritation and pain regardless of its size or location.

 What are the Causes and Types of Exostoses?

-Environmental stresses such as wind and water can cause blockages in the ear canal (surfer’s ear) and sinus cavity (paranasal exostosis) which can lead to bony outgrowths.
-Wearing certain shoes such as high heels or narrow footwear may cause irritation to an individual’s foot which can cause this condition to form.
-Haglund’s deformity and Saddle Bone deformity are examples of exostoses that can appear on the foot.
+Environmental stresses such as wind and water can cause blockages in the ear canal (surfer’s ear) and sinus cavity (paranasal exostosis), leading to bony outgrowths.
+Wearing certain shoes such as high heels or narrow footwear may irritate an individual’s foot, causing this condition to form.
+Haglund’s deformity and Saddle Bone’s deformity are examples of exostoses that can appear on foot.

-Damage to a person’s joints cause strain on the joints which can also lead to this condition in that specific joint.
-Osteocartilaginous exostosis, also referred to as an osteochondroma, involves a growth of cartilage and bone and normally appears at the ends of long bones.
+Damage to a person’s joints causes strain on the joints, leading to this condition in that specific joint.
+Osteocartilaginous exostosis, also referred to as an osteochondroma, involves cartilage and bone growth and normally appears at long bones’ ends.

 What are the Symptoms of Exostosis?

 Pain is a common symptom, ranging from mild to debilitating.
-The pain level is most often dependent on the size, shape and location of the exostosis.
-A person may start to experience symptoms if the condition is causing complications, such as pressing on blood vessels or nerves, which can lead to localized pain.
+The pain level is most often dependent on the size, shape, and location of the exostosis.
+A person may start to experience symptoms if the condition is causing complications, such as pressing on blood vessels or nerves, leading to localized pain.

 How Do You Diagnose and Treat an Exostosis?

-An exostosis can be identified by a physician from examining the patient, taking a family history, and x-rays.
-Once the physician determines the cause and extent of the exostosis a treatment plan will be provided.
-Conservative treatment, such as Physical Therapy can help to resolve the painful symptoms and can help to decrease the inflammation of the tissue that is irritated by this condition.
+A physician can identify an exostosis from examining the patient, taking a family history, and x-rays.
+Once the physician determines the cause and extent of the exostosis, a treatment plan will be provided.
+Conservative treatment, such as Physical Therapy, can help resolve the painful symptoms and decrease the inflammation of the tissue that is irritated by this condition.

 However, Physical Therapy can not decrease or reduce the size of the exostosis.
 If the exostosis painful or aesthetically displeasing, the physician might recommend surgery as a treatment option.